abbasmammadov/Artificial-Barber/README.md

 pip install -r requirements.txt  # install all the required dependencies
 ```

+## Architectural Details
+- Our model is built on Improved version of StyleGAN2.
+However, since the original model is quite heavy, it has been very hard to bring the implementation down to a product level.
+- Hence, we have made an improved preprocessing and deployed our model on a Graphical User Interface.
+- If you are curious about our implementation, be sure to check our [paper](https://www.github.com/abbasmammadov)

 ## Inference

 To try our model with your own choice of images we provided 2 options